nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-15_CEPLAS-ARC-Clubs/announcement.md

 - Find the command-line on your machine
   - On Windows: Enter `powershell` or `cmd` into the explorer path
   - On MacOS: Search `terminal` via spotlight (&#8984; + &#9251;) or navigate to `Applications` -> `Utilities` -> `Terminal`
-  - No worries, we will not be using this a lot during the workshop.
+  - :bulb: No worries, we will not be using this a lot during the workshop.
 It's more for setup and trouble-shooting.
 - Install <a href="https://git-scm.com/downloads" target="_blank">Git</a> and <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a>
   - Git LFS may already be installed with your Git installation (at least on Windows)
   - For macOS we recommend to install via homebrew as described on the site above